 This list wouldn’t be complete without mentioning the Christmas Capital of Texas, which is the town of Grapevine.
 Visit Grapevine during the months of November, December and even January to attend over a thousand different holiday events.
 View millions of Christmas lights and decorations that seem to adorn the entire city.
 Texas may not have a white Christmas, but you can still visit ice sculptures and slides at the manmade ICE! display at the Gaylord Texan Resort.
-ICE! features an impressive two million pounds of ice.
+Its ICE! event features an impressive two million pounds of ice.
 Visitors to Grapevine also indulge in other Christmas-infused fun, such as the North Pole Express train ride, a parade and even outdoor showings of Christmas film favorites.
 Lastly, no Christmas town would be without a Christmas tree; therefore view the 100-foot Christmas tree at the Gaylord Texan Resort.

-Christmas kicks off in this German town with a traditional Christmas market.
-However that isn’t the only thing that makes Fredericksburg a Christmas town in the Lone Star State.
+Christmas kicks off in this charming German town with a traditional Christmas market.
+However, that isn’t the only thing that makes Fredericksburg a Christmas town in the Lone Star State.
 Enjoy twinkling lights at the Chamber’s Light the Night Christmas Parade.
 Bring your chairs and blankets and watch the floats go down Main Street.
 Then take pictures with Santa and enjoy some holiday eats and cheer at the AfterGlow at Marktplatz.

 There are two events in Richmond, Texas that stir up the holiday spirit in this small Texas town.
-The events of Campfire Christmas and Christmas in the Park are both lively celebrations for the whole family that are located at George Ranch Historical Park.
+The events of Campfire Christmas and Christmas in the Park are both lively celebrations for the whole family that is located at George Ranch Historical Park.
 Take a wagon ride, enjoy carols and indulge in an old-fashioned evening with a well-made Christmas dinner at Campfire Christmas.
 Christmas in the Park offers unique classes through December ranging from gift wrapping tutorials to cooking demos on classic holiday treats.

 History buffs will love to visit the town of Jefferson during the holiday season.
 Take a tour of Jefferson’s oldest homes, which are extravagantly decorated for the holidays.
 This tour, known as the Holiday Trail of Lights, is lead by none other than candlelight.
 Also don’t miss out on the Christmas Train, Christmas Parade or the Enchanted Forest where over 100 trees are twinkling with holiday lights.

-College Station, known more as a college town as it’s home to Texas A&M University, transforms into a Christmas town every holiday season.
+College Station, known as a college town, as it’s home to Texas A&M University, transforms into a Christmas town every holiday season.
 Although there are holiday parades and concerts that happen in College Station, the one attraction that qualifies it as a Christmas town is known as Santa’s Wonderland.
 Santa’s Wonderland is basically a holiday village complete with actual snow, Santa Claus himself, an outdoor screen playing Christmas movies, hayrides, live music and plenty of Christmas lights.

 Head to Galveston to find Christmas spirit along the Texas coast.
 Galveston Island holds a number of Christmas and holiday-themed events during this festive season.
 Moody Gardens has one of the most talked-about attractions in Galveston, no matter what time of year.
-However during Christmas time, Moody Gardens is home to ice sculptures, an outdoor ice-skating rink and a Festival of Lights.
+However, during Christmas time, Moody Gardens is home to ice sculptures, an outdoor ice-skating rink and a Festival of Lights.